 I would be lying if I said I had complete faith in myself when I decided to move to Ireland.
 I knew it was right for me, but I was still scared.
 I’d also be lying if I said I had complete support from my family, friends and colleagues.
 I desperately wanted everything to go well to prove to them – and to myself – that I could do this.

-When I first arrived to Ireland I had about a month’s worth of bookings and help exchanges organized.
+When I first arrived in Ireland I had about a month’s worth of bookings and help exchanges organized.
 After a week in Dublin, I was meant to volunteer in a surfers’ hostel in a remote part of the country.
-Only a day before I was supposed to leave to stay there for three weeks, my host told me they wouldn’t be able to host me.
+But, the day before I was supposed to leave to stay there for three weeks I got the news.
+My host told me they wouldn’t be able to host me.
 I felt like I had already failed by getting stranded after only seven days.
-I had no idea what to do, and that didn’t help my level of panic.
+My world fell apart and I had no idea what to do.
+None of that helped my level of panic.
 I called my mom, and she cried because it confirmed her fears that something would go wrong.

-Four hours later, through a series of connections I had made on HelpX, I found myself onboard a seven-hour bus to Donegal to nanny for someone’s sister.
-It was organized quickly, and I was essentially operating off the belief that my new host mom had to be a nice person since she sent me a text with a smiley face in it.
+Four hours later, through a series of connections I had made on HelpX, I found myself onboard a seven-hour bus to Donegal.
+I was now going to nanny for someone’s sister.
+It was organized quickly, and I was essentially operating on faith.
+I chose to believe that my new host mom had to be a nice person.
+This was based entirely on the fact she sent me a text with a smiley face in it.
 I nervously wondered if I’d made the right decision as the bus pulled into Donegal Town.

 When my new host mom picked me up and I told her the story about my previous host falling through, she was upset.
 I had only been there ten minutes, but she looked at me and said definitively, “Well, you’re here now.
 You’re family.
 Never be stuck.”

 That moment has stayed with me.
 For me, it encapsulates the Irish.
 They are some of the kindest, most open people I have ever met in my travels.
-Going from being stranded to being adopted as a new family member in a matter of minutes is one of my most treasured memories from Ireland.
+I went from being stranded to being adopted as a new family member in a matter of minutes.
+This moment is one of my most treasured memories from Ireland.